beyondcomputing-org/NewRelic.HyperV/README.md

     rename newrelic.template.json to newrelic.json
     Rename plugin.template.json to plugin.json
     Update settings in both config files for your environment
-3. Run plugin.exe from Command line
+3. Run plugin.exe from Command line (Run as Administrator)

 Use NPI to install the plugin to register as a service